LogoLogo

 If you need to supply multiple base documents (as is the case for business or joint accounts), please supply a unique email/phone combination.
 This is because the base document ID is a hash of the email/phone, so duplicates will overwrite the existing base document.

-Upon submitting KYC, the user's permissions and sub-document statuses will change as documents get validated asynchronously.
+Upon submitting KYC, the user's and statuses will change as documents get validated asynchronously.

 If the user has SEND-AND-RECEIVE permissions, all documents were processed successfully.